CKalitin/ckalitin.github.io/_posts/2025-06-08-planet-labs-charts.md

 ![Planet Labs Payloads Vs Year By Launch Vehicle]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_launch_vehicle.png){: width="800"}
 [Expanded Chart]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_launch_vehicle.png){: target="_blank"}

+The first interesting thing here is the great big bar in 2017 with the PSLV launch.
+This was the [PSLV-C37](https://en.wikipedia.org/wiki/PSLV-C37) mission which before SpaceX's Transporter missions had the record for most satellites launched in a single mission with 2014 satellites to SSO.
+Planet Labs constituted 88 of these with their Dove Flock 3 satellites.

+Also interesting is the dominance of the Falcon 9 since 2021.
+Planet Labs has apparently been taking full advantage of SpaceX's Transporter rideshare missions!
+USA!!!

 ### <b>Countries</b>

 ![Planet Labs Payloads Vs Year By Country]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_country.png){: width="800"}
 [Expanded Chart]({{site.url}}\assets\space-industry-charts\planet_labs_payloads_vs_year_by_country.png){: target="_blank"}

+Columbia Flag Jumpscare!

+I was joking about a friend today how Planet Labs frantically searched all over the world for launch vehicles during their early days.
+This chart really shows that with 6 countries total across 10 launch vehicles.

+Then, in 2021, launch was solved for Planet Labs with SpaceX's Transporter missions.
+What a great result!
+Also, where is the competition for SpaceX's Transporter missions!
+Neutron get launching already so you can compete!
+Soon I'll be complaining about lack of competition for Starship too, but that's a different story and the third future blog post I've mentioned in this post.